Vikings, Rams could win it all in 2018 ... or crash and burn

 On paper, there is minimal concern about the strength of the Rams' roster.
 Perhaps their only weakness is at linebacker after trading veterans Alec Ogletree and Robert Quinn to the New York Giants and Miami Dolphins, respectively.

 What's at stake: The Rams didn't exactly have to mortgage their future to make these moves but did give up several draft picks and took on a couple of expensive salaries.
 The Rams sent the No. 23 overall pick and a fourth-round pick in the 2018 draft to the New England Patriots in exchange for Cooks and a fourth-round pick.
-Cook, a fifth-year pro, is scheduled to earn $8.45 million in the final season of his contract, and the Rams would like to sign him to a long-term deal.
+Cooks, a fifth-year pro, signed a five-year, $81 million contract with the Rams in July.
 In a trade with the Kansas City Chiefs, the Rams received Peters and a 2018 sixth-round pick in exchange for a 2018 fourth-round pick and 2019 second-round selection.
 Peters is scheduled to earn about $10 million in the final two seasons of his rookie deal.
 And with Talib, a 2018 fifth-round pick was sent to the Broncos, who wanted to relieve themselves of the 11th-year pro's sizable contract, which is scheduled to pay him $19 million over the next two seasons.
 Following his release from the Miami Dolphins, the Rams signed Suh to a one-year deal worth $14 million.

 Where it could go wrong: Team chemistry.
 On paper, this is a star-studded roster with athletes who are proven playmakers.
 But it remains to be seen how they will jell.
 The Rams carefully constructed their roster last season to improve on the field, but also in an effort to overhaul their locker room culture.
 McVay has instilled his "we not me" mentality in his players, and it remains to be seen if the new additions will buy in.